VladMoldoveanu/Brainfuck_stack-and-functions/README.md

  `:q` | Exits the program

  ## Standard Library
- I started building a standard library with a few useful functions and included it in Code Examples.
-Updates to the library will be included as they are made.
+ I started building a standard library with a few useful functions and will soon upload it.